 The flat terrain and good condition of the roads makes getting around by bike easy, although it does get hot.

-Cayman Bike Company offers bike rentals and tours.
-They also rent electric bikes.
-You can also rent bicycles by the hour from Cycle Cayman.
+You can rent bicycles by the hour from Cycle Cayman.
 With two stations in Camana Bay, one at Regatta Business Park and another in George Town, it makes getting around a breeze.

 Cayman Auto Rentals (345) 949 1013 rents bicycles daily for US$15 from 7.30am-5pm and scooters for US$60 daily.